Does North Carolina Have a Three Strikes Law?

 Contact a Criminal Defense Lawyer If You’re Facing a Third Strike

-If you or a loved one is facing a third strike, contact a criminal defense lawyer as soon as possible.
+If you or a loved one is facing a third strike, contact one of the best criminal defense attorneys you can find as soon as possible.
 While you may be given a public defender, they rarely have the time or resources to help you avoid the time you might receive with a third strike.

 The legal team at Randall & Stump Criminal Defense Attorneys has helped many clients avoid the harshest penalties under the North Carolina habitual offender laws.